Can I Wash My Cat with Just Water? Everything You Need to Know!

 4. Lather in the Shampoo

 Once your cat’s fur is wet, start lathering in the shampoo.
-Follow the instructions on the shampoo to determine how long you should keep the suds on its coat.
+Follow the instructions on the shampoo to determine how long you should keep the suds on their coat.
 Once you are done, rinse the shampoo away entirely.

 Do not use human or canine shampoo for your cat.
 Cats require shampoo that is pH-balanced for them.
 If you use a shampoo that is not appropriate for them, it can cause serious issues for their skin.